benjystanton/benjystanton.github.io/_posts/2017-12-19-accessibility-for-designers.md

 You can help everyone understand your content better if you use common and simple words.

-If you absolutely have to use these words then explain them using the `<abbr>` element or by add a glossary.
+If you absolutely have to use these words then explain them by using the `<abbr>` element or by adding a glossary.

 [Stop your team using technical terms and jargon](http://www.disambiguity.com/stop-your-team-using-technical-terms-and-jargon/)

 ### Readable page titles and hackable urls
 Page titles should be descriptive and should match the `<h1>` (main heading) on the page.
 This helps users to orientate themselves.

 URLs should be designed so that users could navigate their way through a site by editing the website url in the browser address bar.
-For example the url for this page is http://www.benjystanton.co.uk/blog/research-findings-long-term/.
-A user might expect that if they only enter the last part of the

 [Web accessibility & URLs](http://simplyaccessible.com/article/web-accessibility-and-urls/)

 ### Buttons and links should have descriptive labels
 Users often scan pages quickly to look for links on a page.
 This can be done visually or by using screen readers.
-Don’t use receptive or vague link labels like “read more” or “click here”.
+Don’t use repetitive or vague link labels like “read more” or “click here”.
 They don’t offer any information to the user when taken out of context.

 Make sure link and button labels describe what will happen when someone selects them.
 For example, if they link to a download tell the user the file type and file size.